It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 How do you pass the weight loss limit?

-To continue with the weight loss, you must add a new external change.
+To continue weight loss, you must add a new external change.
 This is typically done by increasing the exercise.
 Simply adding a couple of 30 seconds morning and night can be all you need.
 Can you take an extra walk before going to bed?
-Are you taking the stairs at work? etc.
+Are you taking the stairs at work?
+Etc.

 It may be worthwhile to meet with a personal trainer and have them design a training plan that they can maintain.
-Your plan should be more intense than your current training.
+Your goal should be more intense than your current training.

 You may need to consider adding a small healthy snack between meals to speed up your metabolism.
 Have your dietitian check your weight loss.